rishimukherjee/instamojo-wordpress-plugin/readme.txt

 3. In case you wish to use your button in a page/post, you can generate a shortcode from the Instamojo Settings and use the same.

 == Changelog ==

+= 1.0.1 =
+* Fixed issues with authentication and revoking of tokens.

 = 1.0.0 =
 * Uses Instamojo API to authenticate users and retrieve their offers